 Sevengill Shark, Notorynchus cepedianus

-Sevengill sharks are one of five native species in San Francisco Bay: the others are Leopard, Soupfin, Spiny Dogfish, and Brown Smoothhound sharks.
+Sevengill sharks are one of five common species in San Francisco Bay: the others are leopard, soupfin, spiny dogfish, and brown smoothhound sharks.

 “Sevengill sharks are great to work with,” says Christina J. Slager, Director of Animal Care and Exhibits for Aquarium of the Bay.
 “Even though they’re the Bay’s apex predators, at Aquarium of the Bay, they’re like goofy aquatic puppies, waiting to be fed.”

-While Sevengill sharks are common in San Francisco Bay, little is known about their behavior and ecology.
-In one of its leading Conservation Impact Programs, Aquarium of the Bay’s biologists began working with the Biotelemetry Lab at the University of California, Davis in 2008, to implant transmitters into Sevengills to collect valuable information on the sharks’ life patterns, basic ecology and issues which endanger their existence.
+While sevengill sharks are common in San Francisco Bay, little is known about their behavior and ecology.
+In one of its leading Conservation Impact Programs, Aquarium of the Bay’s biologists began working with the Biotelemetry Lab at the University of California, Davis in 2008, to implant transmitters into sevengills to collect valuable information on the sharks’ life patterns and basic ecology.
 Initial findings indicate a previously undocumented travel pattern in and out of the Bay.
-Further analysis is currently underway and will be released later this summer.
+Further analysis is currently underway.

-Aquarium of the Bay exhibits Sevengills, along with all local shark species, in its Under the Bay exhibit tunnels.
-In addition to viewing these animals, visitors have the unique opportunity to watch the Aquarium’s Animal Care staff pole feed them underwater each Thursday and Sunday at 11:30am.
+Aquarium of the Bay exhibits sevengills, along with all local shark species, in its Under the Bay exhibit tunnels.
+In addition to viewing these animals, visitors have the unique opportunity to watch the Aquarium’s Animal Care staff pole feed them underwater each Thursday and Saturday at 10:30am.

 Catch a sneak peek of our weekly feeding presentations!